KordianD/robot/README.md

 # Robot controller
 Simple web server to control a robot.
+Detailed explanation in project Wiki.

 # Prerequisites
 To install everything what is needed, run following command in the main directory.